cavellblood/craft-sunset-to-sunset/README.md

 ## Sunset to Sunset Overview

-Sunset to Sunset allows you to redirect your Craft site visitors to a specified template during the Sabbath hours.
+Sunset to Sunset allows you to show your site visitors a message during the Sabbath hours.
 It will show a banner a set amount of time before notifiying your users of the upcoming closing hours.
 It also adds a time guard to the edges of the Sabbath allowing the site to close a set amount of time before and open a set amount of time after the Sabbath hours.
+You can also cofigure this to show only on specific urls.

 ## Configuring Sunset to Sunset